capescuba/dotnet-dev-container/README.md

 If you’ve never tried to start a project with containers before, or you have tried it and found the advice, tools, and documentation to be chaotic, out of date, or wrong, then this tutorial may be for you.

-In this tutorial we walk you through using the Bitnami docker images during the development lifecycle of a Microsoft.Net Core Application.
+In this tutorial we walk you through using the Bitnami docker images during the development lifecycle of a Microsoft ASP.Net Core Application.

 # Why Docker?